Everduin94/nvim-quick-switcher/README.md

 # Nvim Quick Switcher

-**Work in Progress: Plugin is fragile, and config may be subject to change**
+**Work in Progress: Plugin is fragile and may not cover specific cases**

 ## What is it
 Configure mappings to switch file / current buffer based on context (file name)
-- ticket.component.ts -> ticket.component.html
+- ticket.component.ts --> ticket.component.html
-- ticket.component.scss -> ticket.component.html
+- ticket.component.scss --> ticket.component.html
-- ticket.effects.ts -> tickets.store.ts
+- ticket.effects.ts --> tickets.store.ts
-- window-helper.cpp -> window-helper.hpp
+- window-helper.cpp <--> window-helper.hpp

 ## Example Setup
 (1 to many) matchers are assigned to a single mapping.